zephyrproject-rtos/zephyr/samples/bluetooth/mesh_demo/README.rst

 manually editing the value in the ``board.h`` file.

-Because of the hard-coded values, the application is not suitable for production use, but is quite convenient for quick demonstrations of Mesh functionality.
+Because of the hard-coded values, the application is not suitable for production use, but is quite convenient for quick demonstrations of mesh functionality.

 The application has some features especially designed for the BBC